louisaxel-ambroise/epcis/README.md

 Steps:
 1. Download the source code, and create a new user/database in SQL Server for FasTnT ;
-2. Start the repository with the command `$ dotnet run -p src\FasTnT.Host\FasTnT.Host.csproj --urls "http://localhost:5102/" --connectionStrings:FasTnT.Database "{your connectionstring}"` ;
+2. Start the repository with the command `$ dotnet run -p FasTnT.Host\FasTnT.Host.csproj --urls "http://localhost:5102/" --connectionStrings:FasTnT.Database "{your connectionstring}"` ;

 That's it!
 You have a properly working EPCIS 1.2 repository.